PLD’s Decodable Reading Books

 Pre-Primary (WA), Kindergarten (NSW/ACT), Prep (QLD/VIC/TAS) Reception (SA) Transition (NT)

-PLD recommends that once pre-literacy instruction (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) has been explicitly taught in Term 1, you need to screen your students in Week 10.
+PLD recommends that once pre-literacy instruction (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) has been explicitly taught in Term 1, screen students in Week 10.
 Based on the results of the testing, create three ability groups so that targeted group teaching can be scheduled from the outset in Term 2.
-For more information on how to set up your teaching groups and how to establish a consistent screening and tracking process, click here.
+For more information on how to set up the targeted teaching groups and how to establish a consistent screening and tracking process, click here.

 - Top-Up Home Reading books have been designed to extend or supplement the books contained within our Home Reading Books.
 Each reading book contains decodable text and should align with the sounds and letters being instructed within the classroom.

 - Set 1 of the Home and Targeted Group Reading books, have been created for Semester 1 and feature VC and CVC words.
 Prior to allocating these initial reading books, pre-literacy skills (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) must be taught and screened.
-The Early Reading Profile – Foundation Year screen (typically presented in week 6 of Term 2) will track student’s progress in the early weeks of learning to decode.
+The Early Reading Profile – Foundation from the Foundation Screening & Tracking Manual (typically presented in week 6 of Term 2) will track student’s progress in the early weeks of learning to decode.

 - Set 2 of the Home and Targeted Group Reading books, have been created for Semester 2 and feature CVC, CCVC, and CVCC words.
-Prior to allocating students these sets, screen again (typically in Week 6 of Term 3 and 4).
-Download the screen HERE.
+Prior to allocating students these sets, screen again through the Foundation Screening & Tracking Manual (typically in Week 6 of Term 3 and 4).

 - Set 3 of the Home and Targeted Group Reading books, for Semester 1, feature Stage 1 and limited Stage 2 phonic concepts.
-Prior to allocating students these sets, screen your students (typically in Week 2 of Term 1 and Term 2).
-Download the screen HERE.
+Prior to allocating students these sets, screen the students using the Year 1 & 2 Screening & Tracking Manual (typically in Week 2 of Term 1 and Term 2).

 - Set 4 of the Home and Targeted Group Reading books, for Semester 2, feature Stage 1 and Stage 2 phonic concepts with increased length.
-Prior to allocating students these sets, screen again (typically in Week 2 of Term 3 and Term 4).
-Download the screen HERE.
+Prior to allocating students these sets, screen again using the Year 1 & 2 Screening & Tracking Manual (typically in Week 2 of Term 3 and Term 4).

 In every junior and middle primary classroom, there will be students who require decodable material beyond Year 1.
 If students are experiencing difficulty at a Stage 1 level (and as a consequence are not progressing at a pleasing rate) PLD recommends using the below screen to determine the basis of the difficulties.

 The assessment for students experiencing difficulty within Stage 1 screen has been designed to identify why students are not progressing or why they are experiencing difficulties acquiring skills.
 The screens highlight the additional skills that require targeting.
 The results should direct the efforts of Educational Assistants, parents, support staff, and teachers in making modifications to their targeted small group or individual teaching practices.
-Once you have defined your groups, take a look at the below Home Reader Further Practice books.
+Once the targeted teaching groups have been defined, take a look at the below Home Reader Further Practice books.

-The below Early Reading Screening tools that will help to identify the appropriate allocation of reading books for your students.
+The below Early Reading Screening tools will help to identify the appropriate allocation of reading books for each student.
 To ensure the allocation of PLD decodable readers is appropriately structured, download and attach the following labels during the accession process.
-Apply the sticker to the spine sight words of the book, folding in the middle.
-Click the ‘Read More’ buttons below to download.
+Apply the sticker to the spine High Frequency Words words of the book, folding in the middle.

-PLD offers a range of instructional videos showcasing how you can establish a consistent screening and tracking process in your school.
+PLD offers a range of instructional videos showcasing how to establish school-wide consistent screening and tracking process.